- Support Vue

 - Adding Instance Properties

 - Editable SVG Icon Systems

 - Creating Custom Scroll Directives

-- Debugging in VS Code and Chrome
+- Debugging in VS Code

 - Using Axios to Consume APIs